ywu2023/minispring/README.md

-# minispring project is for personal practice to get familiar with the design and mechanisms in real Spring
+# minispring project is for personal practice getting familiar with the design and mechanisms in real Spring